Understanding how the other side interprets your work

 Though theoretical in presentation, Dramatica's ability to predict the behavior of writers and producers past, present, and future has no equal.

-In 1993, Chris Huntley and Melanie Anne Phillips predicted that a majority of complete and effective narratives would feature a Linear problem-solver managing dramatic potentials.
+In 1993, Chris Huntley and Melanie Anne Phillips predicted that a majority of complete and effective narratives would feature a Male problem-solver managing dramatic potentials.
 They went on further to predict a pathetic amount of stories featuring Holistic minds trapped in time.

 The ensuing two decades of analysis proved their postulation correct and reaffirmed the power of Dramatica to accurately and confidently predict the soundness of a narrative.